 Some of the largest health insurance companies in the UK include:

 Healthcare plans usually operate on an excess basis, meaning you’ll need to pay a proportion of the cost when you need to use your insurance.
-Many UK employers include subsidised or tax-only healthcare cover in their benefits packages.
+Many UK employers include subsidized or tax-only healthcare cover in their benefits packages.

 It’s also possible to pay for private healthcare on a one-off basis, should you need a specific type of treatment or an operation that has a very long waiting time on the NHS.
 Be careful though, as this option could cost you thousands of pounds depending on the treatment you require.

-Students and medical insurance, UK
+Students and health insurance in the UK

 If you’re from a non-EEA country and you haven’t been granted permanent residence in the UK, you might need to pay an immigration health surcharge, in order to see NHS doctors, as mentioned earlier in this guide.